phronmophobic/mobiletest/README.md

 $ ./scripts/compile-shared

 ```

-2. Build your app

-3. Open the xcode project in xcode/MobileTest/MobileTest.xcodeproj
+2. Open the xcode project in xcode/MobileTest/MobileTest.xcodeproj
-4. Build and run
+3. Build and run

 ## License